 Normally, consent to adoptions are executed within about three or four days of the birth, meaning they are submitted with the other required documents about four or five days post-birth.
 Most ICPC offices will give their approval within 24-48 hours of receiving the ICPC packet.
 First the sending state gives its approval, then the packet is usually sent by air courier to the receiving state's ICPC office, and another 24-48 hours elapse before their final approval is given.

-The ICPC says the sending state retains jurisdiction (the right to rule on the case), but many attorneys draft a form for the birth and adoptive parents to sign waiving this, assigning this to the receiving state (the adoptive parents' state).
+Which law applies, the sending or the receiving state?The ICPC says the sending state retains jurisdiction (the right to rule on the case), but many attorneys draft a form for the birth and adoptive parents to sign waiving this, assigning this to the receiving state (the adoptive parents' state).
 This is to help avoid issues where there will be a potential conflict of laws, and because all parties want the adoptive parents' home state - where usually the adoption will be finalized - to be controlling on appropriate laws and procedures.

 For example, if the adoptive parents live in California and the birth mother lives in New York, each state has completely different laws regarding when and how the birth mother signs her consent, and how the birth father's rights are to be dealt with.
 An attorney's assistance is needed to deal with these complicated issues.
 Normally, however, the attorneys will consult with the two ICPC offices and work out a plan which state's consent will be used (and in some cases, both states' consent forms are used).

-Your attorney or agency will know.
+How do we find who the ICPC administrators are?Your attorney or agency will know.
 Typically, most ICPC offices will not speak to the general public, often dealing only with adoption professionals.
 The book, ADOPTION: The Essential Guide to Adopting Quickly and Safely, by Randall Hicks, lists each state's ICPC office address and phone number.